zeeshangolang/arestapi/readme.md

    ```

 2. Set up your database connection (make sure your PostgreSQL is running and you have a database ready)
-you can copy the db schema from migration folder that would be easy for you to follow .
+you can copy the db schema from migration folder that would be easy for you to follow.

 3. Run the app:
    ```bash